 This post is divided into 2 sections: Things to think about and be aware of while planning, and What things are like on the ground at WDW.
 Both sections talk about similar sub-topics such as Theme Parks or Transportation.

 Planning Your Military Family’s Disney World Vacation

-When beginning your Walt Disney World planning, you might want to start with our Military Family’s Guid to Planning a Walt Disney World Vacation post.
+When beginning your Walt Disney World planning, you might want to start with our Military Family’s Guide to Planning a Walt Disney World Vacation post.
 Then come back to this post to see what’s different.

 Walt Disney World has made significant changes to how you need to plan for your vacation.
 Let’s take a look at what you’ll need to consider.

 Disney’s reaction to the current health concerns has been extensive.
-Whether this is due to buy-in or protecting themselves legally doesn’t matter, you’ll have to deal with it.
+Whether this is due to their buy-in or protecting themselves legally doesn’t matter, you’ll have to deal with it.